joakimbucher/xamarin-workshop/readme.md

 # Xamarin Forms Workshop Exercises
-In this workshop we create the famous ToDo app step by step.
+In this workshop we create the famous To-Do app step by step.